 If You Have a Complaint

-If you have a complaint about your holiday whilst away, you must immediately notify our Service Representative and the relevant supplier of the service and contact us in the UK if further action is required by us.
-If you are not happy with their action taken in response please follow this up within 35 days of your return from holiday by writing to our Customer Relations Department at Crystal Ski, DST House, St Marks Hill, Surbiton, KT6 4BH, or emailing us at Customerservices@crystalholidays.co.uk, giving your booking reference and all relevant information.
+You must inform us without undue delay, taking into account the circumstances of the case, of any lack of conformity which you perceive during the performance of the travel services included in the package travel contract.
+If you have a complaint whilst away, you must immediately notify the supplier of the service in question (e.g. your hotelier) and our resort representative, and complete a report form whilst in resort.
+If they are unable to resolve the problem, or a member of our staff is not available, you should contact us straight away by phone/fax/email and we will endeavour to assist.
+If you are still not satisfied on your return home, you must contact our After-Travel Team at Crystal Ski Holidays, DST House, St Marks Hill, Surbiton, KT6 4BH, or email us at email@example.com within 28 days of returning from your holiday, to allow your complaint to be investigated properly.
+Please write your holiday reference number on your letter/email, and include all relevant information, as well as your daytime and evening telephone numbers.
+If you fail to follow this simple procedure, we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
-We can also offer you ABTA’s scheme for the resolution of disputes, which is approved by the Chartered Trading Standards Institute.
-If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
-Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.
-You can also access the European Commision Online Dispute (ODR) Resolution platform at http://ec.europa.eu/consumers/odr/.
+We can also offer you ABTA's scheme for the resolution of disputes, which is approved by the Chartered Trading Standards Institute.
+If we can't resolve your complaint, go to www.abta.com to use ABTA's simple procedure.
+Further information on the Code and ABTA's assistance in resolving disputes can be found on www.abta.com.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at ec.europa.eu/consumers/odr.
 This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.
 If you prefer, you can take your complaint to the County Court or another suitable court.
 Information regarding complaints may be shared with other tour operators.

 Customer Data: To provide your holiday and ensure that it runs smoothly, we (and your travel agent, if you use one) need to use information such as your name and address, special needs, dietary requirements, etc. Please be informed that we must pass it to suppliers of your travel arrangements, including airlines, hotels and transport companies; we may also supply it to security or credit checking companies, and to public authorities such as customs and immigration.
 When you make this booking, you consent to this information being passed to the relevant people.
 Information held by your travel agent is subject to that company's own data protection policy.